bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Supports now PHP 8; thanks to Gerald Loss.
   Bugfix: moving participant data to another folder.
   Bugfix: check of checkboxes fixed.

+3.3.2:
+  The answer of textarea-fields is now checked too (it is no longer optional, but can be set to optional).